-Applications must be received by April 30 of the year for which admission is requested and must include:
+Applications are always accepted, but must be received by April 30 of the year for which admission is requested and must include:

 - A completed Duke University Medical Center Allied Health application form, including a $50 non-refundable processing fee by check payable to "Duke University"